ajAhmed007/javascrip_learning/README.md

 # javascrip_learning
-learning the basic of javascript
+learning the basics of javascript